-PG&E said Monday that despite its intent to file for bankruptcy as it faces billions in liabilities tied to the state’s deadliest wildfires in history, it remains committed to providing “safe natural gas and electric service” to its 10 million customers.
+What's more, in statement to FOX Business earlier this month, PG&E said despite filing for bankruptcy, it remains committed to providing "safe natural gas and electric service" to its 10 million customers.

 “The company does not expect any impact to electric or natural gas service for its customers as a result of the Chapter 11 process.
-PG&E remains committed to assisting the communities affected by wildfires in Northern California, and its restoration and rebuilding efforts will continue,” PG&E said in a statement released Monday.
+PG&E remains committed to assisting the communities affected by wildfires in Northern California, and its restoration and rebuilding efforts will continue,” PG&E said in a statement released on Jan.
+14.

 Additionally, the embattled utility giant said it expects that its employees will continue to receive their pay and health care benefits as usual.

 PG&E also said it will continue to make investments in the safety of its system as it works with regulators, policymakers and other key stakeholders to consider a “range of alternatives to provide for the safe delivery of natural gas and electric service for the long-term in an environment that continues to be challenged by climate change.”